SayoriIO/Sayori/API.md

 ### **Parameters**
  - `poem` (string) (required) - Text to generate an image for.
  - `font` (string) (optional) - Font to use for the poem.
 Will also pick a corresponding background at times.
-If the font is unsupported, it will fallback to a default font.
+Unsupported fonts will cause an error.

 Parameters can either be sent as a query string (`?poem=foobar`), or as a JSON body, with the latter taking precedence.